 Let me preface this discussion by saying Monica Robinson rivals clean baseboards, a size four waist, and Bigfoot on the mighty Lineaweaver Elusiveness Scale.
 Seriously, this gal wrote three books (insofar as I can tell) and all three on are in the "Greatest Hits Collection" on my Kindle.
 I haven’t found her on the Internet, and her posted website hasn’t been updated since the Macarena was in style.
 But she wove a tale and Breaking All the Rules is an oldie, but a goody.

 The Premise: Allie, a successful romance author, when she isn’t dealing with the mother of all writer’s blocks, works as a hostess in a trendy writer’s bar in Raleigh, NC.
 (They call it fiction because it is.
 Take the leap.)
 When she isn’t hosting in the bar, offering body shots to the highest bidder, and strutting across the bar like the spunky hipster she is, she mentors aspiring writers.
+The thing is, the writers are male and she sleeps with them, but only for the six month term of their mentor-mentee relationship.
+After 180 days, they split and she moves on.
+All of her partners need to be writers – no exceptions.

 In walks a very handsome, incredibly appealing attorney (not an oxymoron) – Adam.
 Adam takes an instant shine to Allie, spending the contents of his considerably deep litigating pockets to bid on a body shot.
 He wins and takes her home.
 She even gives the shot a little something extra (wink, wink).
 Spoiler alert: He takes her home on his motorcycle and they knock boots but good.